José Luis Narom: Early life

-José Luis Narom was born in 609 in Frankfurt, Germany.
-His birth name is Paco Loeches.
+José Luis Narom, also known as José Luis Morán was born in 1963 in Frankfurt - Germany.
+The birth name is José Luis G. Morán.

 Career

 In 2002 Narom composed Eva Lesmes's music from film La Noche del Escorpión, starring Micky Molina (Miguel Molina).

 In 2005 Narom composed original music and lyrics for The Musical Sancho Panza.
 Narom collaborated with his wife, lyricist and costume designer Inma González.
 The play's music was created in the style of Broadway musicals, with full orchestrations.

 In 2009 Narom scored the music for Carta de Francia, by Diego López Cotillo.
 The film received international awards including those from International Film Festival KRAF (Croatia), Festival de Cinema de Girona (Spain), Festival Internacional Ojo al Sancocho (Colombia), Cortogenia (Spain).

 In 2012 he composed the album Natura Heart.
 The musician presented and signed copies of his new album in Fnac, Madrid.
 March 8, 2013.

 Narom has composed a number of scores from films directed by David de la Torre, including El Atasco (2017), El Anillo (2015), Escúchame (2014).
 He composed music for the Fabrizio Santana films Jóvenes sin Libertad (2017) and Una Visita Inquietante (2015).
 Narom also scored the music for 21 with 40, directed by Gabriel Beitia and Susan Béjar.